Eating Grapefruit during Pregnancy – Is It Safe?

 - Grapefruit can increase the fructose levels in the mother, which can directly affect the growth of the foetus.

-- Those with health problems like hepatic or kidney illnesses, stomach ulcers, cystitis or a history of allergies are advised to not eat grapefruits.
+- Those with health problems like hepatic or kidney illnesses, stomach ulcers, cystitis or a history of allergies are advised not to eat grapefruits.

 - One other thing to note is that grapefruit should not be consumed on an empty stomach.